MartiinWalsh/weather-app/README.md

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/clima-demo.gif)

-## The following will be learned through developing this applicaton
+## The following was learned through developing this application

 - How to use Dart to perform asynchronous tasks.
 - Understand async and await.